LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIPortfolioTrader/README.md

 ### Create a project
 We start by creating a new Visual Studio project:

-File ‚Üí New ‚Üí Project ‚Üí Visual C# ‚Üí Console App (.NET Framework)
+File ?
+New ?
+Project ?
+Visual C# ?
+Console App (.NET Framework)

 ### Reference the Redi 1.0 Type Library
 The REDIPlus API is a COM library.
 To use it, we need to create a reference to this library.
 In the solution explorer, right click on **References** and select **Add Reference...** .